utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Repeatable?:** no

 ## thumbnail
+_**Not included in spreadsheet template**_
 * **Data Type:** filepath
+* **Input Guidelines:**
+  * After April 2026: the thumbnail will automatically generate from ingested images.
+Use Admin UI to replace.
-* **Input Guidelines:** Enter the file path to the image that should be used as the thumbnail of the digital object.
+  * Before April 2026: Enter the file path to the image that should be used as the thumbnail of the digital object.
 If left blank, default is to make the first image the thumbnail.
 * **MODS Input Guidelines:** does not map
 * **Controlled Vocabulary:** none
 * **Obligation:** optional